Nathan Phillips (activist): Lincoln Memorial confrontation

 On January 18, 2019, snippets of videos recorded at the Lincoln Memorial in Washington, D.C., appeared to show Phillips being harassed by a group of 50 to 60 high school boys who had attended the coinciding annual March for Life; they were widely shared through social media.
 Print media described Phillips as surrounded by the students, one of whom, Nicholas Sandmann, exhibited a "relentless smirk".
+(Note: Print media weeks later walked back much of its reporting; see for example this Editor's Note.)
 Phillips had walked towards and into a group of adolescent boys from Covington Catholic High School (CovCath), who had traveled from Kentucky on a school trip to attend the anti-abortion March for Life.
+(Note: The March For Life had a permit for a First Amendment demonstrations on the National Mall on that day.
+According to The Cut, CovCath sends an annual delegation of its students to attend the anti-abortion March For Life in Washington.)
 He began to sing the AIM Song, a Native American intertribal song from the Red Power movement.
 Videos showed Sandmann, later identified as a junior at CovCath, and Phillips facing each other inches apart while Phillips chanted and beat his drum and some of the students in the background allegedly did "tomahawk chops" and danced.
 Several students wore red "Make America Great Again" caps.